I don’t know about you, but I enjoy personal finance statistics.

 “27% of the millennials are spending more on coffee each month than saving for retirement.”
 (LendEDU)

-When you learn about the latte factor this can have a huge impact on your retirement!
+When you learn about the latte factor, this can have a massive impact on your retirement!

 15. Restaurants vs. Retirement

 “49% of millennials were spending more on restaurants and dining out each month than they were saving for retirement.”

 I’m not surprised to see this because eating out can get expensive!